cologneintelligence/reveal.js-remote/README.md

 ## Demo

-A [demo](https://presentations.jowisoftware.de/demo/) is available from.
+A [demo](https://presentations.jowisoftware.de/demo/) is available here.

 ## Using the tool